On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Latent Dirichlet Allocation

 \item Each motif $n$ is associated with a multinomial distribution over the grid cells $\psi_n$ so that the probability to observe the $j^\mathrm{th}$ grid cell located at $\xx_j$ given the motif $n$ is $\psi_n(x_j)$.
 The distribution $\psi_n$ is modelled with a Dirichlet prior parameterized with an $N_C$-dimensional vector $\underline{\eta}$.
 Low values of $\eta_l$ mean that the motif is distributed over a small number of cells.

-\item Each snapshot $k$ is associated with a distribution $b^k$ over motifs such that the probability that motif $n$ is present in snapshot $k$ is $b_n^k$, which we will rewrite as $b_n^k=b_n(t_k)$.
+\item Each snapshot $m$ is associated with a distribution $b^m$ over motifs such that the probability that motif $n$ is present in snapshot $m$ will be denoted $b_n(t_m)$.
 This distribution is modelled with a $N_T$-dimensional Dirichlet distribution of parameter $\underline{\alpha}$.
 The magnitude of $\alpha$ characterizes the sparsity of the distribution.
-Low values of $\alpha_l$ mean that relatively few motifs are observed in the snapshot. \end{enumerate}
+Low values of $\alpha_l$ mean that relatively few motifs are observed in each snapshot. \end{enumerate}